IBM/ubiquity-k8s/helm_chart/ibm-storage-enabler-for-containers/README.md

 - For each master node:
    - Enable the attach/detach capability for the kubelet service.
    - If the controller-manager is configured to run as a pod in your Kubernetes cluster, allow for event recording in controller-manager log file.

+The next configuration steps describe installation using command-line interface.
+For installation, using ICP GUI, see the Installation section of the Enabler for Containers user guide.
 - Create a namespace for two secrets:
 ```bash
 kubectl create ns <namespace_name>